-In response to these computational challenges, this study introduces a hybrid quantumclassical neural network model designed to leverage the strengths of both quantum and classical computing paradigms and apply the framework to drug toxicity prediction.
-Utilizing the Hadamard test, our model employs quantum circuits that replicate the forward functionality of classical neural networks, allowing the model to efficiently calculate discrete inner products.
-Assuming efficient state preparation, the swap test has been shown to be the most computationally favorable algorithm for matrix multiplication with complexity $\mathcal{O}(n^2)$ , and has been suggested for use in a quantum neuron36-39.
-Our use of the Hadamard test achieves the same complexity, one quantum circuit for each dot product, while using half the working qubits and without the need for quantum phase estimation.
-This QML approach allows for "classical weights" to be easily derived from the quantum model, which can then be transferred to a classical machine to be fine-tuned without the presence of noise and errors which is characteristic of current NISQ devices.
-All previous works of quantum transfer learning are either classical-to-quantum,40-42 or simply use the initial quantum component as a feature extractor that is non-learnable after transferring.
-To our knowledge, this framework of fine-tuning weights classically that were initially embedded in a quantum circuit is a novel contribution to this growing field of quantum transfer learning.
+In response to these computational challenges, this study introduces a hybrid quantum-classical neural network model designed to leverage the strengths of both quantum and classical computing paradigms and apply the framework to drug toxicity prediction.
+Utilizing the Hadamard test, our model employs quantum circuits that replicate the forward functionality of classical neural networks, allowing it to efficiently calculate discrete inner products.
+Assuming efficient state preparation, the swap test has been shown to be the most computationally favorable algorithm35 for matrix multiplication with complexity $O(n^2)$ and has been suggested for use in a quantum neuron.
+36-39 Our use of the Hadamard test achieves the same complexity, one quantum circuit for each dot product while using half the working qubits and without the need for quantum phase estimation.
+This QML approach allows for "classical weights" to be easily derived from the quantum model, which can then be transferred to a classical machine to be fine-tuned without the presence of noise and errors, which is characteristic of current NISQ devices.
+All previous works of quantum transfer learning are either classical-to-quantum ^{40-42} or simply use the initial quantum component as a feature extractor that is nonlearnable after transferring.
+40 To the best of our knowledge, this framework of fine-tuning weights classically that were initially embedded in a quantum circuit is a novel contribution to this growing field of quantum transfer learning.

-In an effort to realize these potential quantum advantages, we investigate our model's performance on drug toxicity prediction using the Tox21 dataset with a convolutional neural network (CNN).
-We present the effectiveness of our quantum CNN (QCNN), which replaces the filter with a quantum circuit to compute the dot product.
+In an effort to realize these potential quantum advantages, we investigate our model's performance on drug toxicity prediction using the Tox21 data set^{43,44} with a convolutional neural network (CNN).
+We present the effectiveness of a quantum CNN (QCNN), which replaces the filter with a quantum circuit to compute the dot product.
 Additionally, we illustrate that a classical convolution filter can seamlessly continue the training process initially started by its quantum counterpart.
-Furthermore, we demonstrate that both the hybrid quantum-classical model and the fully classical equivalents exhibit comparable performance levels for drug toxicity prediction.
+Furthermore, we demonstrate that both the hybrid quantum-classical model and fully classical equivalents exhibit comparable performance levels for drug toxicity prediction.